gokeay/Akbank-Patika.dev-Web3-Practicum/Final Case/README.md

   ◉ adding your car onto car sales market with price you want, 🏎️🚗 ⚒️

-  ◉ buying cars from car sale market depending on whether it's second hand, brand and price, 📈
+  ◉ buying cars from car sale market depending on whether it's second hand condition, brand and price, 📈

-  ◉ change your car`s price and state of being for sale. 📝
+  ◉ changing your car's price and state of whether on sale. 📝

-  ◉ and see how many car are there in the market. 🚀
+  ◉ to see how many car are there in the market and another practical methods. 🚀

-- Also in this project you can see that contracts include these things below;
+- Also in this project you can see that contracts include these things listed below;

   • Function      • Mapping      • Array

   • Constructor   • Struct       • Require

-  • Modifier      • Event        • Library
+  • Modifier      • Event